Counseling Degrees and Programs in New Hampshire

 Traditional Graduate Programs

 Plymouth State University offers numerous graduate-level counseling degree programs.
-The CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling requires 63 credits and can be completed with an optional concentration in one of six related areas, such as Addictions Treatment and Marriage and Family Therapy.
-The degree meets the state academic requirements to become a Clinical Mental Health Counselor (CMHC) and graduates of the Addictions Treatment concentration will also meet state coursework requirements to become a Master’s Licensed Alcohol and Drug Counselor (MLADC).
-A 60-credit MS in Marriage and Family Therapy is available with four optional concentrations, such as Addictions Treatment and Eating Disorders.
+A 60-credit MS in Marriage and Family Therapy is available with three optional concentrations, Addictions Treatment, Eating Disorders, and Play Therapy.
 Students learn about counseling theories and techniques relevant to working with couples and families in individual and group settings.
 This degree is designed to meet the coursework requirements to become a Licensed Marriage and Family Therapist (LMFT) in New Hampshire.
 A CACREP-accredited Master of Education (M.Ed.) is offered that enables students to work as K-12 student counselors upon completion.
-Plymouth State also offers a three-course graduate certificate in Addictions Treatment, which can be applied towards the state coursework requirements for the Master’s Licensed Alcohol and Drug Counselor (MLADC) license, and a 15-credit Marriage and Family Therapy Certificate, which may be applied towards the coursework requirements to become an LMFT.
+A 63-credit, CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling can be completed with an optional concentration in one of five related areas, such as Addictions Treatment; Marriage and Family Therapy; or Eating Disorders.
+While most courses are taught on campus, the MS in Clinical Mental Health Counseling program also offers both partially and fully online options every semester.
+The degree meets the state academic requirements to become a Clinical Mental Health Counselor (CMHC), and graduates of the Addictions Treatment concentration will also meet state coursework requirements to become Master’s Licensed Alcohol and Drug Counselors (MLADCs).
+Plymouth State also offers a two-course (six-credit) graduate certificate in Addictions Treatment, which can be applied toward the state coursework requirements for the Master’s Licensed Alcohol and Drug Counselor (MLADC) license.
 New students are admitted to the graduate degree and certificate programs in the fall, spring, and summer terms.

 Online and Hybrid Programs

 Antioch University-New England offers numerous counseling degrees fully online or in a hybrid format.
-The CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit program that takes three years to complete full-time.
+The CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit program that takes three to three and a half years to complete full-time.
 In the online version of the degree, students complete synchronous and asynchronous coursework and attend two required week-long residencies at the Keene campus.
 In the hybrid format, students complete online coursework in combination with attending classes in Keene.
-Graduates of both programs will meet state educational requirements to become a Clinical Mental Health Counselor (CMHC).
-An MA in Marriage and Family Therapy and a Doctor of Philosophy (PhD) in Marriage and Family Therapy are also offered in a low-residency format that enables students to complete the majority of the required coursework online.
-MA students must attend six residencies during the program and will meet state requirements to become a Licensed Marriage and Family Therapist (LMFT) upon completion.
+Graduates of both programs will meet state educational requirements to become Clinical Mental Health Counselors (CMHC).
+A COAMFTE-accredited MA in Couple and Family Therapy and Doctor of Philosophy (PhD) in Marriage and Family Therapy are also offered in a low-residency format that enables students to complete the majority of the required coursework online.
+MA students must attend five residencies during the program and will meet state requirements to become Licensed Marriage and Family Therapists (LMFTs) upon completion.
 PhD students are required to attend three residencies and must have a master’s degree in MFT to apply.
-Several online or hybrid counseling certificate programs are also available at Antioch University-New England, including a Certificate in Addictions Counseling that can be designed to meet the state educational requirements for the Licensed Alcohol and Drug Counselor (LADC) or Master Licensed Alcohol and Drug Counselor (MLADC) credentials; and a post-master’s Certificate in Marriage and Family Therapy that can be designed to meet state educational requirements to become an LMFT.
+Several online or hybrid counseling certificate programs are also available at Antioch University-New England, including a Certificate in Addictions Counseling that can be designed to meet the state educational requirements for the Licensed Alcohol and Drug Counselor (LADC) or Master Licensed Alcohol and Drug Counselor (MLADC) credentials; and a post-master’s Certificate in Couple and Family Therapy that can be designed to meet state educational requirements to become an LMFT.

-At Rivier University, students can complete a 61-credit Master of Arts (MA) in Clinical Mental Health Counseling that meets New Hampshire coursework requirements to become a Clinical Mental Health Counselor (CMHC).
+At Rivier University, students can complete a 63-credit Master of Arts (MA) in Clinical Mental Health Counseling that meets New Hampshire coursework requirements to become a Clinical Mental Health Counselor (CMHC).
 The degree teaches students how to provide a variety of assessment, treatment, and counseling services in mental health settings, such as hospitals, community agencies, and private practice.
 Required course examples include Clinical Counseling Techniques; Testing and Assessment; and Advanced Psychology of Human Development.
-A 55-credit Master of Education (M.Ed.) in School Counseling is offered that meets state requirements to become a school counselor.
-In this program, students take courses such as Collaboration and Intervention; Psychotherapy for Children; and Testing and Assessment.
-Six start dates are offered and these degrees take two and a half years to complete through full-time study.
-Courses are offered in seven- and 14-week blocks and are available online, through hybrid methods, or at the Nashua campus.
+A 57-credit Master of Education (M.Ed.) in School Counseling is offered that meets state requirements to become a school counselor.
+In this program, students take courses such as Collaboration and Intervention; Psychopathology; and Professional Issues in School Counseling.
+Six start dates are offered and these degrees take three years to complete through full-time study.
+Courses are offered in seven- and 14-week blocks and are available online with two weekends required at the Nashua campus.
 For those who already have a master’s degree in counseling, the Educational Specialist (EdS) in Counseling is also available.
-This degree enables students to fulfill the academic requirements to become a school counselor in New Hampshire.
+This degree enables students to fulfill the academic requirements to become school counselors in New Hampshire.